mrlesly/getcott/README.md

 #GETCOTT
-> Boycott bad creatures, places or things.
+* Boycott bad creatures, places or things*

 ** Version: ** 1.0.0 – enough to launch the project.